Gene Spicer

 Revisit

-Gene Spicer describes his two revisits to Korea.
-His first trip reminded him why he fought, to create the country he was now visiting.
-On his second trip, he retraced his steps from 1951.
-The contrast between the North and South from the DMZ and from the air moved him.
+Gene Spicer describes his two revisits to Korea, starting with the first trip, which reinforced the purpose of his service — to help build the country he was now witnessing.
+During his second visit, he retraced his steps from 1951, observing the stark contrast between North and South Korea.
+The view from both the DMZ and the air left a lasting and powerful impression on him.

 Share YouTube: